 Afterwards, he showed me stretches to do after runs and the right way to foam roll to relieve sore and tight muscles.
 Apparently, I’ve been doing it all wrong!
 With Jamie’s help, the pain I’ve felt in my knees during and after my runs have reduced substantially.

 As for nutrition, I’ve always been conscious with my food intake.
 I eat fruits, vegetables, lean protein, whole grains and I tend to stay away from simple carbs, sodas, and refined sugar especially more since my training started.
-But I was clueless on what I should be eating and drinking before and after runs.
-Jason helped me determine a suitable pre- and post-workout nutrition strategy and develop and effective race-day fueling plan.
+But I was clueless on what I should be eating and drinking before and after runs. a suitable pre- and post-workout nutrition strategy was determined and an effective race-day fueling plan was developed.
 He also pointed out that since I’m a “salty sweater”, I would need to add electrolytes in addition to fluid for runs lasting more than 60 minutes.
 This can be in the form of energy drink, gels or plain table salt.
 His suggestions of snacks I can try once I get tired of my usual English muffin with nut butter and jam were highly appreciated.
 Basically, he said I can experiment to determine what works well for me but to NEVER try anything new on race day!

-Meeting with Michael, Jamie and Jason has improved my training tremendously.
+Meeting with my HSS team has improved my training tremendously.
 I have been able run longer and experience less pain in my knees.
 I almost never suffer from side splits anymore when I used to suffer from it at every run.
 I also noticed that I recover faster from longer runs.
 I don’t know for sure if I’m a better runner but I’m definitely a smarter runner and I have them to thank.

 Hospital for Special Surgery is the official hospital for the NYC ING Marathon.